 - If you are worried, don’t let yourself be talked out of it.
 Your first impression is usually the best guide.

 - If you aren’t the regular owner, or are running a boarding or kennel facility, you need to be especially careful.
 In this case you don’t know what normal behaviour is so you have to keep a higher index of suspicion for illness.

 If an owner is concerned by something but the vet can’t see the cause, it’s more likely that the vet hasn’t seen it yet than the owner is wrong.
 It might take a second visit or extra tests to find.

 Do I Need To Go To The Emergency Vet?

 Most of the time you’ll already know when it can’t wait.
-If in doubt, call the Animal Emergency Centre or your closest after hours facility.
+If in doubt, call your closest after hours emergency vet.
 They’re busy and won’t advise you to come unless they can see a good reason.

 If you feel bad for asking, remember that vets won’t ever complain that you’re wasting their time.
 If pet owners always wait until they are 100% sure something is wrong, sometimes they will leave it too long.

 By Andrew Spanner BVSc(Hons) MVetStud, a vet in Adelaide, Australia.
 These blogs are from a series regularly posted on Facebook and Twitter.
 We do not accept payments or incentives in return for stories.
 Like or follow our page or subscribe via email to read the latest.